Jack (playing card): Example cards

 The cards shown here are from a Paris pattern deck (where the rank is known as the "valet"), and include the historical and mythological names associated with them.
 The English pattern of jacks can be seen in the photo at the top of the article.

 Trickster figure

 The jack, traditionally the lowest face card, has often been promoted to a higher or the highest position in the traditional ranking of cards, where the ace or king generally occupied the first rank.
 This is seen in the earliest known European card games, such as Karnöffel, as well as in more recent ones such as Euchre.
 Games with such promotion include:

+In Unicode

+The jacks are included in the Playing Cards: